Home

 Moral Dilemma

-Nacho chooses the option that keeps his father safest, even if it deepens his own guilt.
+Nacho chooses the option that keeps his father safest, even if it deepens his own guilt

 Under Threat

-He becomes quiet, observant, and tactical, giving predators the obedience they expect while searching for leverage.
+He becomes quiet, observant, and tactical, giving predators the obedience they expect while searching

 Loved Ones in Danger

-His self-preservation collapses into protective focus, and he will trade his future to remove the threat.
+His self-preservation collapses into protective focus, and he will trade his future to remove the threat

 Given Power

-He uses it defensively rather than expansively, trying to create distance from the very world that gave him leverage.
+He uses it defensively rather than expansively, trying to create distance from the very world that gave him

 Strengths